 This travel guide gives some general guidance.
 Before you do anything else, make a note of the BR Rail Fares site.
-Never buy tickets from a train operator or via a journey planner because they cannot be trusted to show all the available tickets, and there are some bargains and rarities out there.
-Look up the fares and conditions here first, check the bike rules on our Bike Restrictions page then go and find the ticket.
+Never buy tickets from a train operator or via a journey planner without shopping around first.
+Operators cannot be trusted to show all the available tickets, and there are some bargains out there.
+Look up the fares and conditions here first and check the bike rules on our Bike Restrictions page.

 Bikes on Trains – can you insist on carrying your bike on the train?

-No. Bicycles are banned on some specific services, but according to the ‘National Conditions of Carriage’ by which all train operating companies are bound, the operator can also refuse an item of luggage if:
+No. Bicycles are banned on some specific services.
+According to the ‘National Conditions of Carriage’ by which all train operating companies are bound, the operator can also refuse an item of luggage if:

 - it may cause injury, inconvenience or a nuisance or it may cause damage to property;